frankaemika/docs/source/ros_introduction.rst

 franka_description
 ------------------
-This package contains the description of the FRANKA ARM and the FRANKA HAND in terms of kinematics, joint limits, visual surfaces and collision space.
+This package contains the description of the Arm and the Hand in terms of kinematics, joint limits, visual surfaces and collision space.
 The collision space is a simplified version of the visual description used to improve performance of collision checks.
 The descriptions are based on the URDF format according to the `URDF XML documentation <http://wiki.ros.org/urdf/XML>`_ .
 The files do NOT contain inertial terms and therefore cannot be used for dynamics simulations (e.g. gazebo).
-The package offers launch files which visualize the robot descriptions of the arm and the gripper.
+The package offers launch files which visualize the robot descriptions of the Arm and the Hand.

 .. code-block:: shell